The Challenge of Managing Family Stress

 Develop a Plan and Stick to It

-Establish rituals in advance: bedtime/curfews; homework hour (no distractions); dinnertime (everyone eats together whenever possible); make sure to put up a calendar of everyone’s after-school activities (and keep it current) to avoid scheduling conflicts.
+Family rituals strengthen family bonds.
+Establish family rituals in advance: bedtime/curfews; homework hour (no distractions); dinnertime (everyone eats together whenever possible); make sure to put up a calendar of everyone’s after-school activities (and keep it current) to avoid scheduling conflicts.
 Kids need (and want) structure—a plan reduces confusion and stress by keeping everyone on the same page.

 Save, Save, Save